Sarthak-Sidhant/Sarthak-Sidhant.github.io/README.md

 # Sarthak-Sidhant.github.io
 # My Official Website
-I am Figuring OUt How to Use Git And Guthub
+I am Figuring Out How to Use Git And Github
 VERY COOL!